zX3no/zX3no/README.md

 It's not very reliable.
 Should probably add a config to the rust version and delete it.

-Unity Scripts:

-Don't use unity any more should delete

-Weapon Script:

-Needs rename and a push to the workshop

 Repo Setup, * List:

 I need a blog or something to put things like this.
-Might be a good way to learn react or vue.
+Might be a good way to learn react or vue with sass.

 t:

 Add option for deadlines and date

+---

+Languages: C++, Rust, C#, Java, Python, Lua, Squirrel, TypeScript(JavaScript), HTML, CSS

+Frameworks: OpenGL